zivc/cv/README.md

 ### Key Skills
 * HTML5, CSS3, Bootstrap, Bulma, JavaScript, AngularJS, KendoUI
-* NodeJS, Sails, Socket.IO, MySQL, Sysadmin
+* NodeJS, SailsJS, Socket.IO, MySQL, Sysadmin
+* Knowledgeable on a lot more random tech stuff.
+Enquire within.

 ------

 ### Profile

 Experienced front-end developer based in Blackheath, London.
 Very little formal education, a whole lot of self-educating.
-I have a career spanning 10 years for various types of companies and environments including clients from a wide range of industries.
+I have a career spanning 10 years for various types of companies and environments including clients from a wide range of industries of finance, sports gambling, live streaming, all the way to your run-of-the-mill advertising.

 ------